Centric205/ARM-CPU-Simulation/README.md

-Image Source: Computer Organization And Design-The Hardware/Software Interface, ARM Edition by David A. Patterson and John L. Hennessy
+Image Source: Computer Organization And Design: The Hardware/Software Interface, ARM Edition by David A. Patterson and John L. Hennessy